 High-functioning anxiety often stems from chasing other people's version of success.
 We clarify your true values so you can set boundaries without guilt and work with intention, not just panic.

-I specialize in working with high-functioning professionals who feel like they're barely holding it together.
+My practice focuses on working with high-functioning professionals who feel like they're barely holding it together.
 As a Registered Psychotherapist, I offer a space where you can drop the mask and stop performing.

 Credentials: CRPO #10979 | MA in Counselling Psychology